- Stories & Articles by Sonia

 My Interactions with Justice Ruth Bader Ginsburg

-(This article was originally published on the Cornell Club of Sarasota-Maatee website, July 29, 2020.)
+(This article was originally published on July 29, 2020, on the website of the Cornell Club of Sarasota-Manatee, but is no longer there.)

 After graduation from the University of Miami (FL) School of Law in 1957, I came to Washington, D.C. on the Attorney General’s Program for Honor Law Graduates to work for the Office of Alien Property.